 The ADA and MDA recognize that recent graduates need some time to get settled in the profession.
-Therefore, both the ADA and MDA offer several years of reduced dues with continuous membership.
+Therefore, both the ADA and MDA offer a couple years of reduced dues with continuous membership.

 You owe nothing the year you graduate.
-You then enjoy four years of reduced dues.
-You won’t pay 100 percent until your fifth full-year out of dental school.
+You then enjoy two years of reduced dues.
+You won’t pay 100 percent until your third full-year out of dental school.
 If you attended an extended education program continuously with a dental school, your reduced dues begin after you complete your extended program, as long as you maintained continuous membership.

 The MDA breaks down your statement into individual sections.
 They are: